West Island: Education

 John Abbott College was opened in the old Macdonald College buildings located in Sainte-Anne-de-Bellevue in 1971 and has since become one of the largest CEGEPs in Quebec, with well-over 7,000 students.
 The campus was initially split between two sites until the construction of the Casgrain Centre in 1981, and a new science and technology pavilion is currently being completed along with campus-wide renovations and upgrades.
 The site features the nearly completely abandoned Brittain Hall, the former men's dormitory.
 In this respect, Brittain Hall is a near identical copy of Stewart Hall (the original women's dorm), and features the same stacked 'gym-cafeteria-pool' layout, along with massive fireplaces and other features of an Edwardian-era rural college dormitory.
 Today it is still owned by McGill University and is almost exclusively used for film and television production.
 Despite a rapid increase in school population and the subsequent lack of space, there are no plans to renovate or rehabilitate Brittain Hall at the moment.
 Another feature of the campus is the location of steam pipes and access tunnels located directly under the sidewalks, so as to permit natural snow-removal.
 Moreover, there are a series of tunnels connecting all buildings on campus, designed so as to facilitate moving about the sprawling campus.
 A portion of the system connecting Stewart to Brittain Hall, has been closed since the 1970s and remains largely inaccessible.

 Cégep Gérald-Godin was opened in a former novitiate of the Fathers of the Holy Cross in 1999 and is a prominent West Island post-modern architectural achievement.
-It features the Salle Pauline-Julien a performing arts venue, and is home to roughly 1,200 students.
+It features Salle Pauline-Julien, a performing arts venue, and is home to roughly 1,200 students.
 It is so far the only uniquely Francophone CEGEP in the West Island.
 The development of the CEGEP has had a positive impact on the development of the village of Sainte-Geneviève as a smaller primarily Francophone equivalent to Sainte-Anne-de-Bellevue.